Join the annual Mazama Labor Day Tradition!

 The main hazard on the Timberline Trail is stream crossings, as there are no bridges.
 The streams are generally easier to ford by Labor Day.
 It's possible to cross the many streams without getting feet wet.

-Mazama Lodge offers a common space that's warm and inviting.
-In the great room, we'll gather for meals and RTM team meetings.
-All meals will be included between Friday dinner and Monday post-hike snack; we will self-assemble lunches every morning.
 The lodge offers bunks with a large co-ed bunk room and smaller men-only and women-only bunk rooms.
 There is also the possibility to sleep outside on the deck or in a tent.
 Bring a sleeping bag or blanket, as it's chilly year-round in the bunk rooms.
-The lodge offers wifi and a game room.
+The lodge offers hot showers, WiFi, and a game room.